 Gloves to protect your hands

-Good quality gloves will provide you with a better grip of both the jack handle and wheel brace as well as keeping your hands clean and safe.
+Good quality gloves will provide you with a better grip of both the jack handle and wheel brace as well as keep your hands clean and safe.
 Either way, keeping a well-fitting set of gloves in your frunk is a must for any Tesla owner, you never know when they may come in handy.

 Make sure your vehicle is correctly supported